reediculous456/InventoryManager/README.md

 This will allow our users to be able to get data about the object, and search for objects containing specific information.

+##Necessary Precautions For This Project

+* Within the Maven tab, install the Maven Dependencies (Source & Documentation)

 ## Scrum Roles

 * **Scrum Master, Product Owner, and Github Admin:** Wes Reed